Bulletin #2510, Guidelines for Using Manure on Vegetable Gardens

 To reduce the risk of disease transmission, food safety experts suggest that you follow these safe gardening practices:

 - Use composted manure.
-Composting manure with your yard and garden waste helps reduce the risk of contaminating your garden vegetables with pathogens.
+Composting manure with your yard and garden waste help reduce the risk of contaminating your garden vegetables with pathogens.
 Ensuring that your compost pile reaches a temperature of 140°F will further reduce the risk.
-For more information on home composting, contact your University of Maine Cooperative Extension county office.
+For more information on home composting, contact your University of Maine Cooperative Extension County Office.
 Commercially processed manure, available in garden centers, should indicate on the package if it is pathogen-free.

 - Never use cat, dog, or pig manure in vegetable gardens or compost piles.
 Parasites that may be in these types of manure are more likely to survive and infect people than those in other types of manure.
 It is also important to keep your pets out of your vegetable garden.